 Are you ready to get started?
 Go to https://studentaid.gov/h/apply-for-aid/fafsa to begin your application.
 If you have further questions, please call local FAFSA expert Jeff Boron at 716-689-7477.

 Although the SAT is usually thought of when preparing for college, there is another option to consider.
 Like its counterpart, the American College Test, or ACT, is designed to help universities assess your readiness for higher academia.
 It is normal for students to consider both tests when developing their college resumes to see which is better tailored to their strengths.
-If struggling with the SAT, the ACT is an equivalent test that is accepted by all four-year universities.
+The ACT is accepted by all four-year universities.

 Unlike the SAT, the ACT tests four subjects: Math, Science, Reading, English, with an optional Writing portion.
 The grading scale is significantly different as well.
 The four required sections are graded from a scale of 8-36 with the optional Writing section graded on a scale of 1-6.
-The test takes 3 hours and 30 minutes to complete when including breaks.
+The test takes 3 hours and 30 minutes to complete.
 Just like any comprehensive exam, there are key strategies All Pro Tutoring uses to maximize your score for each section.